For the second week in a row, the price of the USD/JPY currency pair stabilizes in a limited path trying to get out of the downward channel.

-The US dollar has gone back and forth during the trading session on Wednesday, as we continue to see a lot of volatility in this pair.
+The USD/JPY has gone back and forth during the trading session on Thursday as we continue to hang around the ¥130 level.